jackalgg/jackalgg/README.md

 ---

 ### 🛠️ **Currently Working On**
-- 🛡️ Developing advanced **Anomaly-based intrusion detection systems**.
+- 🛡️ Developing advanced **ML Edge Classification w/GPU**.
-- 💻 Developing a network scanning and monitoring tool using Raspberry pi and 5" touch-screen.
+- 💻 Developing a network scanning and traffic monitoring tool using Raspberry pi and 5" touch-screen.
-- 🔒 Studying for CompTIA security +
+- 🔒 Studying for AWS Solutions Architect Associate

 ---